 AAHA is a veterinary organization that was established in 1933 with the sole mission of helping veterinary professionals become more successful in their practice of veterinary medicine.
 To do this, the association created a list of over 900 standards of veterinary care, including the areas of technology, facility cleanliness, client services, surgery, and record keeping.
 Any veterinary practice in the U.S. or Canada can volunteer to be evaluated based on these standards to earn the coveted “AAHA accredited” status.
-AAHA is the only organization that accredits veterinary hospitals, and to date, less than 16% of veterinary practices in the U.S. and Canada are AAHA accredited.
+AAHA is the only organization that accredits veterinary hospitals.
+To date, less than 16% of veterinary practices in the U.S. and Canada hold AAHA accreditation.
 Once a practice becomes accredited, it must undergo an evaluation on the association’s stringent standards every three years to maintain its accreditation.

 How AAHA Benefits You and Your Pet